sahilsait/super-unsafe-website/README.md

 2. Click "Load All Users" or "Load Configuration"
 3. Access sensitive data without any login

+## Repository

+This repository is available at: [https://github.com/sahilsait/super-unsafe-website](https://github.com/sahilsait/super-unsafe-website)

 ## Notes

 - This is a demonstration website only
 - All vulnerabilities are intentional
 - Do not deploy this to any public server
 - Use only for security testing and education purposes
+- Perfect for testing AI security scanning tools and vulnerability detection systems

+## License

+This project is for educational and testing purposes only.
+Use at your own risk.